Narcissism is one of the most insidious character disorders in existence.

 How to Know if You’re the Parent of Adult Narcissistic Children

-The narcissistic parent may punish children for crying, shame them for experiencing fear, and even quell them when expressing ‘too much’ happiness.
-In other words?
-Children learn that their feelings are erratic and unsafe.
-They learn that they are a source of problems.
+For example, it’s a fact that many children with the foundation for narcissism have a narcissistic parent.
+The narcissistic parent may punish their children for crying, shame them for experiencing fear, and even quell them when expressing ‘too much’ happiness.

 There are a few signs of narcissistic behavior that parents should watch out for: